AnymouseProphet/SocialistHousing/README.md

 --------------------

-When you use Acrobat Reader DC to add a cryptographic signature, the software uses Helvetica but does not embed it.
+When you use Acrobat Reader DC to add a cryptographic signature, the software uses the Helvetica font but does not embed it.

 Thus far I have not been able to figure out how to get the font embedded into the PDF before signing---which means that the visual indication of the signature